 After fall of the Berlin Wall in 1989, Vogler spent several summers at the Marlboro Music School and Festival in Vermont, that ultra-American training institution where he met Wang.
 They began performing together, and recorded a 1999 album of cello and piano duos (the cover photo shows them posing on the Brooklyn Bridge).

 Around the same period of the late '90s, Vogler recorded two of Bach's cello suites, on a CD with three suites by Max Reger.
 But only recently did he begin performing all of Bach’s landmark suites in public.
 “It took me a long time to decide to play in concert all six," he said.
 "I did this last summer and I discovered first how thrilling it is for the performer.
 But also it seemed not boring for the audience.”

 Part of the impetus for tackling the complete Bach suites was a new cello: a Stradivarius called the "Ex Castelbarco/Fau," which Vogler acquired last spring on a long-term loan.
 A recording of the suites is due out in March.
-In the meantime, he performed three movements from the Suite No. 3 in C Major in the WQXR Café (all three videos play in order below).
+In the meantime, he performed three movements from the Suite No. 3 in C Major in the WQXR Café.

 What does the Stradivarius bring to the equation?
 “The clarity, the articulation and just the maturity of the Strad,” he said.
 “I don’t know what it exactly it is.
 It was just working.”